 The work-life balance directive aims to improve access to solutions that ensure work-life balance, including by means of a fairer distribution of parental responsibilities between men and women and the provision of flexible working arrangements.

-This benefits all those involved in employment

-- employees (women and men), employers and the state itself.
+This benefits all those involved in employment for women to return to work more quickly after childbirth by introducing flexible forms of work and to make men more active in exercising their the state itself.
 For fathers, it creates greater and more effective opportunities to participate in family life, and for employers, it enables them to tap into a diverse pool of talent and positively motivate their workforce.
 For the state, it partly addresses the problem of an ageing population and ensures greater financial sustainability.